stitchdata/docs/_destinations/bigquery/guides/bigquery-switching-locations.md

              - {{ field.field }}: {{ field.copy | flatify }}
              {% endfor %}

-  - title: "Step 2: Delete the current destination"
+  - title: "Delete the current destination"
     anchor: "delete-current-bigquery-destination"
     content: |
       1. Click **Continue**.
 A message will display asking you to confirm the removal of the current destination's settings.